alonitac/DevOpsMay22/exercises/aws_ex1.md

 ### The Code

-7. Change `common/config.json` according to your resources in AWS.
-This file is being used by the different services, hence it is located under `common` directory, which contains resources that are shared by the services.
+7. Change `config.json` according to your resources in AWS.
+This file is being used by the different services, hence it is located under in the repo root directory.

 8. You are given most of the code for the Bot, Worker and Metric-sender services.
-In branch `microservices` complete the following *TODO*s:
+Complete the following *TODO*s:

    1. In `worker/app.py` complete the implementation of `process_msg()` function such that the downloaded videos will be uploaded to S3 (you can delete them from the disk afterwards).
    2. In `bot/app.py` complete `get_telegram_token_secret()` such that this function returns the value of your Telegram token.
    3. In `metric-sender/app.py` complete `lambda_handler()` such that the value of variable `backlog_per_instance` will be sent as a metric to [CloudWatch](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/cw-example-metrics.html#publish-custom-metrics).

-9. Complete the Dockerfile of each service (except `lambda.Dockerfile`).

 Except the above changes, you don't need to change the code (unless you want to add more functionality to the service).